 The Skincare Farm Box

 You’ll need to use some type of filler.
 Choose from:

 - Packing peanuts

-I love the way some Launch Your Box members use tissue paper in their subscription boxes.
+I do love how some Launch Your Box members use tissue paper in their subscription boxes.
 Tissue paper keeps your items together so they don’t shift during shipping.
-It’s also a great way to combat “shred dust” - simply wrap the items in tissue paper and place them on top of a layer of shreds.
-The box appears full, the items are protected, and… no shred dust!
-You can even design custom tissue or simply choose tissue paper in your brand colors!
+You can even design custom tissue or simply choose tissue paper in your brand colors for a cohesive look.

 When it comes to choosing packaging for your subscription box, have fun with it!
 Remember to use what you can afford, up-leveling your packaging as you grow.
 Once you are ready for custom packaging, save costs by ordering in bulk.
 And never forget, your subscription box is a traveling billboard for your business.
 Make every element count!